strontic/strontic.github.io/xcyclopedia/library/services.exe-448CC197BC3B10D3E36A2CD30CF32DFE.md

 ## Possible Misuse

 *The following table contains possible examples of `services.exe` being misused.
-While `services.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `services.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --